-Through the Concurrent Enrollment program, Boise State University and high schools work together to offer university courses to high school students so they can get an early start on their college career.
+Through the Concurrent Enrollment program, Boise State University and high schools work together to offer college-level courses to high school students so they can get an early start on their college career.

-The Boise State Concurrent Enrollment Program’s success is based on the partnership between qualified high school instructors and Boise State University academic departments.
+The Boise State Concurrent Enrollment program’s success is driven by partnerships between qualified high school instructors and Boise State University academic departments.

 Concurrent Enrollment Program Benefits